CJosephides/CythonMemviews/README.md

 This is a longer example showing how to use C-optimized routines in Cython for a common linear algebra calculation.
 Most of this code is taken from "Cython: A guide for python programmers."

 `spectral_norm.py` consists of the pure-python implementation.

+In IPython, use `%run -p ./spectral_norm.py 300` to see a profiled run.
+Our code spends >90% of its time in `A`, `A_times_u`, and `At_times_u`.

+Alternatively, from the shell:

+`python3 -m cProfile -s tottime spectral_norm.py 300 | less`

+should show the same thing.

+On my machine, the pure python implementation takes 1.265 seconds.

+### No-frill Cythonize

+Merely cythonizing the pure-python implementation, as in `cspectral_norm.pyx` and set up in `setup_cspectral_norm.py` results in a nearly three-fold speed increase (0.58 seconds)!

+### Type information

+We modified the `A` function by adding static type information.
+We also inlined the function.
+After compiling and looking at the annotation file, we saw that the `return` line was still yellow.
+The reason for this was the division-by-zero precaution.
+We turned that off by decorating the function with `cdivision(True)`, which tells the compiler not to worry about this eventuality.

+The total runtime is now 0.134 seconds.
+This is an order of magnitude faster than pure python and about four times faster than our naive cython code.